leodelmiro/stackspot-spring-base-template/templates/README.md

 ## StackSpot - Spring Boot Kotlin Maven

-You can use this template to make a Spring 3.1.5, Maven, Kotlin 1.8.22 (Java 17) Application.
+You can use this template to make a Spring 3.1.5, Spring Web, Maven, Kotlin 1.8.22 (Java 17) Application.

 ### Inputs:
 | Name | Type | Required | Example |